paa-bachelor/semester-1/README.md

 ## Physics and Astronomy: Theory of Everything
-In this repository we will store files and assignments connected to the undergraduate degree in Physics and Astronomy at Ghent University.
+In this repository we will store files and assignments connected to the bachelor degree in Physics and Astronomy at Ghent University.

 Current courses:
   1. [Introductory Biophysics](biophysics)